vosaul/status.im/content/tutorials.md

 You then need to open Status, navigate to `Console`, hit the `debug` suggestion and turn on the debugging server.
 You’ll get back a message telling you that debugging is on, and that you can use the [status-dev-cli](https://github.com/status-im/status-dev-cli) tools if you want.

 The important part of the message is your `device IP` address, which we'll be using throughout.

+{{% /tab %}}

+{{% tab genymotion %}}

+1. Install genymotion
+2. Create a genymotion virtual device
+3. Switch to network bridge mode
+4. Start device
+5. Install status.im apk from nightly builds by dragging onto emulator window
+6. Start status.im app on device
+7. Turn on debugging in console (/debug).
+Record the ip address to use later as THE_DEVICE_IP.
+You should be able to ping this ip from your actual os
+8. Forward port 5561 (use genymotion adb!): `/opt/genymotion/tools/adb forward tcp:5561 tcp:5561`
+9. Serve your app over http
+10. `status-dev-cli add [dapp]` where dapp is your json file with `whisper-identity` etc.

+{{% /tab %}}

+{{% /tabs %}}

 To find out your computer's IP, use `ifconfig` from the command line and look for your internal IPv4 address:
 ```shell